-3. Activities of the Conflicts of Interest Oversight Committee for the year 2020
+3. Activities of the Conflicts of Interest Oversight Committee for the year 2021

-The CIOC held two virtual meetings in 2020: on 28th May and 22nd October.
+The CIOC held two virtual meetings in 2021: on 1st June and 19th October.
 During those meetings, the CIOC:

-- evaluated the status of implementation of the recommended actions; - assessed the implementation and effectiveness of the Conflicts of Interest Policy and Procedure: - analysed relevant documents for the identification of potential, perceived, or actual conflicts of interest, including declarations of interests of relevant persons and meeting minutes; - provided additional recommendations to ensure the full and effective implementation of the Conflicts of Interest Policy and Procedure, e.g. content and format of declarations of interests; - assessed the Conflicts of Interest Policy and Procedure, taking into consideration the regulatory developments, as well as any risk, compliance, and audit findings, and issued recommendations for its review in 2021.
+- evaluated the status of implementation of the recommended actions; - reviewed the Conflicts of Interest Policy and Procedure, which is now separated into two documents: the Conflicts of Interest Policy, approved by the Board of Directors, and the Conflicts of Interest Procedure, approved by the CEO.
+The CIOC Charter is included into the Conflicts of Interest Policy; - assessed the implementation and effectiveness of the Conflicts of Interest Policy and Procedure; - analysed relevant documents for the identification of potential, perceived, or actual conflicts of interest, including declarations of interests of relevant persons and meeting minutes; - provided additional recommendations to ensure the full and effective implementation of the Conflicts of Interest Policy and Procedure, e.g. content and format of declarations of interests - assessed the Conflicts of Interest Policy and Procedure, taking into consideration the regulatory developments, as well as any risk, compliance, and audit findings, and issued recommendations for its review in 2021.

-During their meetings, the CIOC also received regular updates on benchmarks reforms, and regulatory and supervisory developments.
+During its meetings, the CIOC also received regular updates on benchmarks reforms, and regulatory and supervisory developments.